TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 💠- Having specified CPU and memory requests and limits, helps me in a dual manner.
 One, we've got sufficient resources for Kibana Containers for maintaining a stable operation, while still preventing them from over-consuming resources, affecting my other services ▶️ Efficient Resource Management

  💠- Liveness + Readiness Probes.
- Readiness = When a Kibana pod is ready to start accepting traffic, Livelibess = Checks if the pod requires a restart
+ Readiness = When a Kibana pod is ready to start accepting traffic, Liveliness = Checks if the pod requires a restart

 💠- Plus a PVC - Persistent volume claim to preserve the application's state and configuration across restarts.